mrmoscow/GLT-ADAM-Dash-control/README.md

 ### ToDo List
-* link ADAM6224 with ASIC
+* link ADAM6224 with ASIC  (Done, no need, using the old method)
 * a way for get the SA data and make a png file.
+(Done, the SpecAnalyzer.py)
+* Test the check the IP of VVM.
 * new bin app and dash page for control VVM and phase monitot
 * a way for show the Allan Dev on dahs page.
 * CSS(for updated) file for pages (C1 at lease)
 * The new code stucture.(the ReceiverADAM is too big now.)